werf/werf/docs/pages_en/quickstart.md

    ```
    {% endraw %}

-7. Allow usage of Container Registry without TLS for werf:
+7. Allow usage of container registry without TLS for werf:

    Set `WERF_INSECURE_REGISTRY=1` environment variable in the terminal where werf would run.
-For bash:
+For Bash:

    ```
    export WERF_INSECURE_REGISTRY=1
    ```

-   To set this option automatically in new bash-sessions, add it to the `.bashrc`:
+   To set this option automatically in new Bash-sessions, add it to the `.bashrc`:

    ```shell
    echo export WERF_INSECURE_REGISTRY=1 | tee -a ~/.bashrc
    ```

-8. We are going to use `vote.quickstart-application.example.com` and `result.quickstart-application.example.com` domains to access application and `registry.example.com` domain to access Container Registry.
+8. We are going to use `vote.quickstart-application.example.com` and `result.quickstart-application.example.com` domains to access application and `registry.example.com` domain to access container registry.

    Let's update hosts file.
 Run the following command in the terminal:

    ```shell
    echo "$(minikube ip) vote.quickstart-application.example.com result.quickstart-application.example.com registry.example.com" | sudo tee -a /etc/hosts
    ```